Hit-and-run tactics: Historical use

 Romans first encountered that tactic in the Lusitanian War in which Lusitanians used the tactic called concursare ("bustling").
 It involved charging forwards against the enemy lines, only to retreat after a brief clash or without clashing, which would be followed by more attacks in a similar cadence.
 The Lusitanians drove the Roman armies to break formation and chase them, leading them to traps and ambushes.

 The Seljuk victory over the Byzantine Empire at the Battle of Manzikert was preceded by hit-and-run attacks of Seljuk cavalry, which threw the Byzantine army into confusion and proved fatal once it started to retreat.
 Similarly, the earlier Parthian and Sassanid Persian horse archers paved the way for their cataphracts' attack, which achieved the decisive victories at the Battle of Carrhae and Battle of Edessa.
 The use of hit-and-run tactics dates back even earlier to the nomadic Scythians of Central Asia, who used them against Darius the Great's Persian Achaemenid Empire and later against Alexander the Great's Macedonian Empire.
 The Turkish general Baibars also successfully used hit-and-run during the Battle of Ain Jalut, the first defeat of the quickly expanding Mongol Empire.
 Vastly outnumbered in North America, the French made effective use of hit-and-run raids during the various French and Indian Wars.
 In the Turkish War of Independence, the Turks fought against the Greeks by hit-and-run tactics before a regular army was set up.

 Marathas under shivaji and his successors also resorted to hit and run tactics against Mughal Empire.

 During the Vietnam War, Viet Cong forces used hit-and-run tactics to great effectiveness against U.S. military forces.
 The tactic was also used in Afghanistan by rebel forces during the Soviet–Afghan War.
 Various Iraqi insurgent groups have also used hit-and-run tactics against Iraqi Security Forces and American-led coalition forces in Iraq.
 Improvised fighting vehicles, called "technicals", are often used in such operations.

-In economics

-The term "hit-and-run" is also used in economics to describe a firm that enters a market to take advantage of abnormal profits and then leave.
-These tactics can be seen in a contestable market.